Allocation: US$11 million

 All amounts are in US dollars.

-GPE has also provided the Cameroun Education for All (CEFAN) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the Cameroon Education For All Network (CEFAN) with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.